-And even without the purple prose, those clear waters and beautiful beaches are evident throughout the region.
+And even without the purple prose, those clear waters and beautiful beaches are also evident throughout the region.

 The islands were colonized by Brits, French, Dutch, and Spanish after Christopher Columbus, that early frequent traveler, discovered the region in the late 15th century.
 Columbus first landed at what is now San Salvador in the Bahamas.
 From there he put Spain’s stamp on many islands before the influx of other Europeans.
-I Long Bay on San Salvador island, there is a underwater monument attesting to the spot where Columbus dropped anchor.
+In Long Bay on San Salvador island, there is a underwater monument attesting to the spot where Columbus dropped anchor.

 Actually, for American fans of cruising, the Caribbean is often the first area outside the US they explore.
 I will never forget my first trip to the Bahamas – although in the Atlantic, not the Caribbean – and loving it and learning a different culture.
 I have spent many years since then contributing to Caribbean and cruising guidebooks and researching colonial history and island customs.
 Here then, are some of my favorites, many the playgrounds and getaways for the world’s rich and famous.

-Although there is an international airport on the island, many travelers land in St Martin and take the ferry across.
+Although there is an international airport on the island, many travelers land in St. Martin and take the ferry across.

 Antigua and Barbuda

-The most famous hotels on the island are Curtain Bluff, Jumby Bay, and the time-honored St. James Club.
+Without a doubt the most famous hotels on the island are Curtain Bluff, Jumby Bay, and the time-honored St. James Club.
 But both Antigua and Barbuda offer hotels and resorts at all price points.

 Nelson’s Dockyard in English Harbour on Antigua is one of the most important sites on the island.
-Named after Lord Horatio Nelson, it was used as a base during Caribbean wars with Spain, France, and the Netherlands.
+Named after Lord Horatio Nelson, it was a base during Caribbean wars with Spain, France, and the Netherlands.
 Rebuilt as a shopping and restaurant area, it is the only Georgian Dockyard in the world.
 Clarence House was built in the Dockyard in 1786.
 The late British Prime Minister Winston Churchill napped in one of the bedrooms while several Royals have also visited.

 On the other hand, although tourism is the biggest game on the island, there is a history of a gold trade in the early1800s.
-Remnants of the earliest settlers — the Arawak Indians – can be found in cave writings at Arikok National Park.
+Remnants of the earliest settlers – the Arawak Indians – are seen in cave writings at Arikok National Park.
 Oil also has a place of prominence on the island stemming from the early 20th century, where the main street – now home to some magnificent resorts and hotels – is LG Smith Blvd., named for one of the oil company’s early managers.